engine3d-dev/engine3d-dev.github.io/mkdocs/getting_started.md

     pipx install "conan>=2.10.1"
     ```

+    !!! tip

-    On Linux vulkan is not needed for installing vulkan
+        On linux vulkan is not needed to be installed, conan handles that

-=== "Mac OS"
+=== "MacOS X"

     Install Homebrew: